Blue

 After the Pathway course I volunteered at a Peep group, assisting with the running of the group.
 This was great experience and helped my confidence grow.
 When I returned to my professional job after maternity leave I decided to retrain and change careers.
 I attended the Peep Learning Together Programme training to become a Peep Leader.
 Now, two and a half years later, I have new skills and more confidence as a parent and a Peep leader!
 I am now employed by Midlothian Council as a Peep leader.
 I have recently completed the Peep Antenatal Programme training which supported me to further develop my skills with families during pregnancy.”

-> Find out more about Peep Progression Pathway accreditation or Peep Learning Together Programme Training to become a Peep practitioner
+> Find out more about Peep Progression Pathway or Peep Learning Together Programme Training to become a Peep practitioner

 Feature box colour: